laravel/docs/dusk.md

 <a name="taking-a-screenshot"></a>
 ### Taking A Screenshot

-You may use the `screenshot` method to take a screenshot and store it with the given name:
+You may use the `screenshot` method to take a screenshot and store it with the given filename.
+All screenshots will be stored within the `tests/Browser/screenshots` directory:

     $browser->screenshot('filename');

 <a name="storing-console-output-to-disk"></a>
 ### Storing Console Output To Disk

-You may use the `storeConsoleLog` method to store the console output with the given name to disk:
+You may use the `storeConsoleLog` method to write the console output to disk with the given filename.
+Console output will be stored within the `tests/Browser/console` directory:

     $browser->storeConsoleLog('filename');

 <a name="storing-page-source-to-disk"></a>
 ### Storing Page Source To Disk

-You may use the `storeSource` method to store a snapshot of the page's current source code with the given name to disk:
+You may use the `storeSource` method to write the page's current source to disk with the given filename.
+The page source will be stored within the `tests/Browser/source` directory:

     $browser->storeSource('filename');